 Progesterone has been found to be an issue in adenomyosis as noted below:

-- Adenomyotic lesions produce a lot of progesterone, but they contain lower levels of progesterone receptors.
+- Adenomyotic lesions produce progesterone, but they contain lower levels of progesterone receptors.
+Progesterone cannot exert its influence if it cannot lock into its receptor.

 - Only half of adenomyosis patients benefit from progesterone use.